jdohertydev/runit/README.md

 # Run It!

 "Run It!" is a website dedicated to listing running events.
-Runners can effortlessly find details about local running events, ask questions, and sign up directly through the platform.
+Runners can easily find details about local running events, ask questions, and sign up directly through the platform.
 Event organisers can also use "Run It!" to post their events and manage their participant lists.

-The live version of the website can be viewed at [Run It!](https://runit-jdohertydev-773091e00a18.herokuapp.com/).
+View the live version of the website at [Run It!](https://runit-jdohertydev-773091e00a18.herokuapp.com/).

 ![Am I responsive](/readme-images/am-i-responsive.png)